swiftlang/swift-evolution/proposals/NNNN-cdecl.md

 ### Type-checking of `@cdecl` enums

-Ensure the raw type is defined to an integer value representable in C. This should be the same check as currently applied to `@objc` enums.
+For `@cdecl` enums to be representable in C, type-checking should ensure the raw type is defined to an integer value that is itself representable in C. This is the same check as already applied to `@objc` enums.

 ### `@cdecl @implementation` and `@objc @implementation`

-Ensure that a global function marked with `@cdecl @implementation` or `@objc @implementation` is matched to its corresponding declaration in imported headers.
+A global function marked with `@cdecl @implementation` or `@objc @implementation` needs to be associated with the corresponding declaration from imported headers.
+The compiler should report uses without a corresponding C declaration or inconsistencies in the match.

 ### Compatibility header printing

-Print only one compatibility header for all languages as it's currently done for Objective-C and C++, adding a section specific to C. Printing that header can be requested using the existing compiler flags: `-emit-objc-header`, `-emit-objc-header-path` or `-emit-clang-header-path`.
+The compiler should print a single compatibility header for all languages, adding a block specific to C as is currently done for Objective-C and C++.
+Printing the header is requested using the preexisting compiler flags: `-emit-objc-header`, `-emit-objc-header-path` or `-emit-clang-header-path`.

+This C block declares the `@cdecl` global functions and enums using C types, while `@objc` functions are printed in the Objective-C block with Objective-C types.

-Print the C block in a way it's parseable by compilers targeting C, Objective-C and C++.
-To do so ensure that only C types are printed, there's no reliance on non-standard C features, and the syntax is C compatible.
+The C block should be printed in a way it's parseable by compilers targeting C, Objective-C and C++.
+To do so, ensure that only C types are printed, there is no unprotected use of non-standard C features, and the syntax is C compatible.

 ## Source compatibility

-This proposal preserves all source compatibility.
+This proposal preserves all source compatibility as the new features are opt-in.

-Existing adopters of `@_cdecl` can replace it with `@objc` to preserve the same behavior.
-Alternatively it can be updated to `@cdecl` for the more restrictive C compatibility check, but this will change exactly how the corresponding C function is printed in the compatibility header.
+Existing adopters of `@_cdecl` can replace the attribute with `@objc` to preserve the same behavior.
+Alternatively, they can update it to `@cdecl` to get the more restrictive C compatibility check.
+Using `@cdecl` will however change how the corresponding C function is printed in the compatibility header so it may be necessary to update sources calling into the function.

 ## ABI compatibility

 Marking a global function with `@cdecl` or `@objc` makes it use the C calling convention.
-Adding or removing these attributes on a function is ABI breaking.
+Adding or removing these attributes on a function is an ABI breaking change.
 Updating existing `@_cdecl` to `@objc` or `@cdecl` is ABI stable.

+Adding or removing the `@cdecl` attribute on an enum is ABI stable, but changing its raw type is not.

+Moving the implementation of an existing C function to Swift using `@cdecl` or `@objc @implementation` within the same binary is ABI stable.

 ## Implications on adoption